dullacodes5853/Workday-Schedule-UOFT/README.md

 Day.js

-Getting Started
+Getting Started:
-To get started with this app, you can either download the source code or clone the repository using the following command:
+To get started with this app, you can either download the source code.

-Adding a new task
+Adding a new task:
 To add a new task, simply type the task description in the input field and press the lock button to save your data.

-Deleting a task
+Deleting a task:
 To delete a task, remove it from the input and press the lock key.

-Viewing all tasks
+Viewing all tasks:
 To view all tasks, simply scroll down the page to see all the tasks in a list format.

-Clearing completed tasks
+Clearing completed tasks:
 To clear all completed tasks, click on the "Clear" button at the bottom of the page.

-Saving your data
+Saving your data:
 To save your tasks, click on the "Lock" button.
 This will save your tasks in the browser's local storage.
 To unlock and retrieve your tasks, click on the "Unlock" button.

-Contributions
+Contributions:
 Contributions to this project are welcome.
 If you find any issues or have any suggestions for improvement, please create an issue or submit a pull request.

-License
+License:
 This app is licensed under the MIT License.